-Most potential franchisees reach a critical point where research alone is not enough and they seek advice on their next steps.
-This is where a franchise consultant comes in, to support you in figuring the franchise world out.
+Most potential franchisees reach a critical point where research alone is not enough.
+The next step is to seek expert advice, this is where franchise consultants come in.
+They are there to support you in figuring the franchise world out.

 So What is a Franchise Consultant?

-Given the importance of a franchise consultant in helping you find the ideal franchise opportunity for you, it is therefore essential that you evaluate their expertise in the…
+This puts a lot of importance on the franchise consultant who is helping you find the ideal franchise opportunity.
+It is therefore essential that you evaluate their expertise in the…

-More than their expertise in the field, a franchise consultant should be someone you feel comfortable with and that can guide you through the process and beyond.
+More than their expertise in the field, a franchise business consultant should be someone you feel comfortable with to guide you through the process and beyond.

 A lot of people may consider a franchise consultant similar to a real estate agent or broker.
 However, the consultant is a lot more than just a deal closer.

-spend time keeping up to date with the latest in the franchise industry, making sure they are continuously building on their network and knowledge.
+Keep up to date with the latest in the franchise industry, ensuring they are continuously building on their network and knowledge.

-A successful franchise consultant is one that can bring a wealth of resources to their clients, help them evaluate their own skills as entrepreneurs, as well as connect them to a variety of franchisors that could be a good fit.
+A successful franchise business consultant is one that can bring a wealth of resources to their clients.
+They can help them evaluate their own skills as entrepreneurs.
+Additionally, they have the right network to connect them to franchisors that could be a good fit.

-What’s more, the best franchise consultants will also guide their clients through the franchise ownership process, as well as maintain their relationship with them after they have started the franchise to continue building on their clients’ success.
+What’s more, the best franchise consultant will also guide their clients through the franchise ownership process.
+Once complete, they will maintain their relationship with franchisees even after they have started the franchise.

 If a new business owner is happy, then they will inevitably refer others to their franchise consultant in the future.